jeffh/Fox/README.md

 FOXOneOf                  | Returns generated values by randomly picking from an array of generators.
 Shrinking is dependent on the generator chosen.
 FOXForAll                 | Asserts using the block and a generator and produces test assertion results (FOXPropertyResult).
 Shrinking tests against smaller values of the given generator.
 FOXForSome                | Like FOXForAll, but allows the assertion block to "skip" potentially invalid test cases.
+FOXSerialProgram          | Generates FOXProgram (which represents a series of FOXCommands to execute) that satisfies a given state machine specification.
+FOXRunSerialProgram       | Generates FOXExecutedProgram that satisfies a given state machine and executed against a subject.
+Can be passed to FOXReturnOrRaisePrettyProgram to verify if the subject conforms to the state machine.
-FOXCommands               | Generates arrays of FOXCommands that satisfies a given state machine.
+FOXParallelProgram        | Generates FOXProgram (which represents a series of parallel FOXCommands to execute) that satisfies a given state machine specification.
-FOXExecuteCommands        | Generates arrays of FOXExecutedCommands that satisfies a given state machine and executed against a subject.
-Can be passed to FOXExecutedSuccessfully to verify if the subject conforms to the state machine.
+FOXRunParallelProgram     | Generates FOXExecutedProgram that satisfies a given state machine and executed against a subject.
+Can be passed to FOXReturnOrRaisePrettyProgram to verify if the subject conforms to the state machine.